GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Phase 05: User Reports the Email

-The CFO reported the email as phishing using the built-in Outlook Report button.
-The report appeared in Defender XDR under the Submissions page with a counter showing Simulations: 1 — Defender correctly identified it as a simulation.
+The CFO reported the email as phishing using the builtin Outlook Report button.
+The report appeared in Defender XDR under the Submissions page with a counter showing Simulations: 1: Defender correctly identified it as a simulation.
 In a real incident this would read Threats: 1 and trigger automatic incident correlation.

 User reporting is an undervalued detection signal.
 When an employee reports a phishing email, it tells the security team that the email reached at least one inbox, the user recognised something was wrong, and the email may have reached other recipients who did not report it.
 A well-configured user submission policy routes these reports directly into the SOC queue for triage.